Guohongping/MTML/README.txt

  ./data/real_data/:

-		snps_all.csv
-		The genotype dataset of Arabidopsis thaliana, it totally includes 199 samples, 5 chromosomes and 216,130 SNPs.

-		gen_deal.csv
+               gen_deal.csv (This file is larger than 25MB, it can not be uploaded directly in Github, so we compress it in gen_deal.zip, please unzip it.)
 		Data preprocessing for the genotype data of Arabidopsis thaliana.
 The markers with missing samples and minor allele frequency (MAF) less than 0.01 are deleted, then 215,947 markers are remained for analysis.

 		traits_3.csv
 		The three flowering-time related traits are days to flowering time under long days with vernalization (LDV), days to flowering time under short days with